Grothendieck-Serre in the quasi-split unramified case: The Grothendieck--Serre conjecture

-As we review in detail in \S\ref{pp:known-cases} and as was also discussed at length in the recent survey \cite{Pan18}, the conjecture is settled when $R$ contains a field but not much is known in the remaining mixed characteristic case.
-The goal of this article is to establish its base case in mixed characteristic, namely, the case when $R$ is unramified and $G$ is split.
-We recall that a regular local ring $(R, \fm)$ with $p \ce \Char(R/ \fm)$ is \emph{unramified} if either $R$ contains a field or $p \not\in\fm^2$.
+The conjecture is settled when $R$ contains a field but its remaining mixed characteristic case has so far been widely open: see the recent survey \cite{Pan18} for a detailed review of the state of the art, as well as \S\ref{pp:known-cases} below for a summary.
+The goal of this article is to resolve the mixed characteristic case under the assumption that $R$ is unramified and $G$ is quasi-split.
+We recall that a regular local ring $(R, \fm)$ with $p \ce \Char(R/\fm)$ is \emph{unramified} if the ring $R/pR$ is also regular, in other words, if either $R$ contains a field or $p \not\in\fm^2$.